Video and Model Details

 SpireThe spire is a single three stepped construction on the east center of the temple

 Angel MoroniThe Angel Moroni Statue sits atop the single spire of the temple. the statue faces east-north east with the trumpet turned east-south east.
+It was originally place on 1 May 1983.

 The Angel Moroni was undamaged after the 2003 fire.
 It was salvaged on July 24, 2003 and put in storage until it could be placed upon the new Apia temple on January 25, 2005.